 This reflection came from a longer podcast from Breakpoint: Jesus The Last Adam.
 By John Stonestreet (I was lucky enough to hear it on the radio and thought it was very Orthodox in ethos. -editor)

 For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.
 17 For God sent not his Son into the world to condemn the world; but that the world through him might be saved.
 John 3 16-17

-For those who were unable to attend services last night.
-Below is the service in its entirety.
-One can see broadcast all the services live and archived from St John the Baptist´s Cathedral in Washington DC.
+For those who are unable to attend services One can see broadcast all the services live and archived from St John the Baptist´s Cathedral in Washington DC.
 One can also see services broadcast live and archived from the Holy Land Orthodox Church in Beit Jala.